 Connected London team

-We want to ensure that London is the best connected city in Europe, where affordable ultrafast connections are available to all homes and small businesses.
+We want to ensure that London is the best connected city in Europe, where affordable full fibre connections are available to all homes and businesses.

-Londoners need to be able to access digital connectivity they require to take up increasingly digitally delivered products and services.
+Londoners need to be able to access digital connectivity they require to take up increasingly digitally delivered services.

 Digital connectivity also supports smart technologies in terms of the collection, analysis and sharing of data on the performance of the built and natural environment.
 This includes water and energy consumption, air quality, waste, noise and congestion enabling city services to meet the needs of Londoners better and to plan for growth.

-Current availability, particularly for residents and SMEs, of gigabit-capable services needs a step change.
-City, boroughs, providers and developers must all work together with a renewed drive to ready the capital for 5G and promote gigabit-capable connections to cope with growing capacity needs and serve hard-to-reach areas.
+Current availability of gigabit-capable particularly for residents and SMEs, services needs a step change.
+City, boroughs, providers and developers must all work together to ready the capital for full fibre and 5G, to cope with growing capacity needs and serve hard-to-reach areas.